mematron/Minuet/README.md

 ### TrueCausalGraph

 The core reasoning substrate.
 Not correlation-based.
-ARMINTA records **interventional edges** `(action, metric)` pairs with measured effect magnitudes; using the do-calculus distinction between observation and intervention.
+ARMINTA records **interventional edges** `(action, metric)` pairs with measured effect magnitudes, using the do-calculus distinction between observation and intervention.
 Every edge is a list of normalized deltas; confidence grows with sample count.

 Actions with fast side effects (governor changes, process kills) write only to their target metrics to prevent confound poisoning.
 Observation-only actions accumulate broader edges naturally, diluted across many samples.